The Secret of My Success (1987 film): Plot

 Howard, unbeknownst to Brantley, is having an affair with Christy.
-When Howard asks her to spy on Carlton Whitfield he suspects as a corporate spy for Donald Davenport, she falls in love with "Whitfield", not knowing he is actually Brantley.
-The Pemrose Corporation is preparing for its impending takeover by the Davenport Corporation.
-If Davenport Corporation absorbs Pemrose, all workers get fired.
-Howard, unaware that Whitfield and Brantley are the same person, suspects "Whitfield" is a spy for corporate raider Davenport.
+When Howard asks her to spy on Carlton Whitfield, whom he suspects is a corporate spy for Donald Davenport, she falls in love with "Whitfield", not knowing he is actually Brantley.
+The Pemrose Corporation is preparing for its impending hostile takeover.
+If Davenport Corporation absorbs Pemrose in this merger, all workers will get fired, but Howard and his aide Art Thomas will retain their jobs as a favor for cutting money from areas to ease the takeover.

+Howard believes the company should cut every area, but that would ruin the company and make Davenport begin his hostile takeover.
+Brantley pitches the idea with Christy to expand the business to prevent the takeover.
+Later, at a corporate party at Howard and Vera's home, Vera introduces Brantley to three of New York's top financiers to whom he discusses his ideas about the company.

-Brantley's double identity is discovered when he, Christy, Vera and Howard end up in the same bedroom after a party at Howard's home that all four are attending.
+Brantley's double identity is discovered when he, Christy, Vera and Howard end up in the same bedroom after the party.
 Brantley and Christy end their blossoming relationship.
 He gets fired from his job as Whitfield, as does Christy for refusing to continue her affair with Howard.
 Vera is divorcing Howard, since she found out about his affair with Christy and his plan to propose to her.

 While both Christy and Brantley are moving out of their offices, they end up in the same elevator and reconcile, conceiving a revenge plan together with Vera.
-They raise enough cash, bonds, and stocks to take control of the Pemrose Corporation, and to proceed with a hostile takeover bid of Davenport's corporation.
+They raise enough cash, bonds, and stocks to take control of the Pemrose Corporation and, with the help of the financiers from the party, proceed with a hostile takeover bid of Davenport's corporation.

-Vera, already hating Howard for his inept business practices which were driving her father's empire into the ground, tells the board about his affair with Christy.
-Vera promptly replaces him with Brantley, with Jean (Carlton's secretary), Christy and Melrose (Brantley's mailroom colleague) at his side.
-While security guards escort Howard and his aide, Art Thomas, from the Pemrose Building, Brantley and Christy start planning their future together, personal as well as professional.
+Vera, already hating Howard for his inept business practices which were driving her father's empire into the ground, tells the board that she now controls the majority of the voting stock.
+She promptly replaces him with Brantley, with Jean (Carlton's secretary), Christy and Melrose (Brantley's mailroom colleague) at his side to prevent the takeover and keep everyone's jobs safe.
+While security guards escort Howard and Art from the Pemrose Building, Brantley and Christy start planning their future together, personal as well as professional.